DISCLAIMER: I am NOT an immunologist. Everything I know about this subject I learned from necessity.

 - Rheumatoid Arthritis (I know this one isn’t topical, but if you’re having problems with any superficial joints, I think topical products can also help with RA)

-then, applying products containing Th2 stimulating ingredients such as quercetin, resveratrol, or hempseed oil could help relieve those symptoms.
+then, applying products containing Th2 stimulating ingredients such as quercetin, resveratrol, or hempseed oil may help relieve those symptoms.

 DISCLAIMER: The statements made regarding these products have not been evaluated by the Food and Drug Administration.
 The efficacy of these products has not been confirmed by FDA-approved research.
 These products are not intended to diagnose, treat, cure or prevent any disease.
 All information presented here is not meant as a substitute for or alternative to information from healthcare practitioners.
 Please consult your healthcare professional about potential interactions or other possible complications before using any product.
 The Federal Food, Drug, and Cosmetic Act requires this notice.